brontozaur/books-extjs-spring-boot/README.md

 cool technologies.
 I wanted to have more features, to adapt more standards and technologies in this app (regardless of their utility for this project), to be an incubator of cool stuffs.
 After migration from Google code to GitHub, some development and maintenance was done in GitHub as well, but nothing fancy.
-Starting from this year, the back-end was completely redesign and rewritten to integrate more features.
+Starting from this year, the back-end was completely redesigned and rewritten to integrate more features.

 # Screenshots